 Dermatologist Dr. Murad concocted this gentle yet acne-busting body wash to fight breakouts with salicylic acid (of course), and also keep things soothed and calm with green tea and licorice root extracts.

 This wash relies on superstar exfoliant glycolic acid to clear your pores and shed old skin cells.
 It’s also good for treating keratosis pilaris, BTW.

 What to look for in an acne body wash

 Similar to the case with facial breakouts, body acne requires diligent exfoliation.
-“Patients with acne-prone skin are more likely to have clogged sebaceous glands and pores.
-For this reason, it’s important to use a wash that will unclog and open up the pores by removing any oil, dirt, or built-up dead skin,” says Tobechi Ebede, MD, a New York-based dermatologist.
+"Patients with acne-prone skin are more likely to have clogged sebaceous glands and pores.
+For this reason, it's important to use a wash that will unclog and open up the pores by removing any oil, dirt, or built-up dead skin," says Dr. Ebede.
 The key to unclogging your pores lies in chemical exfoliants.

 Dermatologists' most often recommend salicylic acid to treat body acne.
 "Salicylic and glycolic acids are my favorites," says Dr. Ciraldo.
 "Both of these ingredients will unglue dead cells from each other to unclog the plugs that start acne in the first place."
 Dr. Patel echoes these ingredients, but also suggests looking for tea tree oil (an antibacterial), bakuchiol (promotes cell turnover), or zinc (heals your skin) on the ingredients list too.
 "Exfoliating washes or washes that kill bacteria and fungus help with body acne," she says.
 "Using these helps decrease body breakouts.
 Those that contain benzoyl peroxide, tea tree oil, or salicylic acid help open pores and decrease bacteria and fungus on the skin."